-Asynchronous serial interface is provided at RS232 level.
-Serial communication is selected with a push switch at the back of the module.
+Asynchronous & synchronous serial interfaces are provided at CMOS level.
+Serial communications are selected with a push switch at the back of the module.

 5.3.2 Asynchronous Serial Interface Timing

 The asynchronous communication speed and parity can be set with the push switch on the rear of the module, or with the 'SET SERIAL COMMS' command.
 The default settings are 19200 baud with no parity.